facebook-pixel

 However, just because your insurer will need to pay out despite these conditions, this does not mean that you cannot fulfil your legal obligations.
 It is your responsibility as an employer to protect your workforce.
 If your insurer does not believe that you have fulfilled these obligations, they may take legal action to reclaim their costs.

-How much is Employers’ Liability Insurance?
+Where to buy Employers’ Liability Insurance?

 Contact Chris Knott Insurance for an